 NOTE: For best results, especially if you choose the Extend option, increase the screen resolution of the external device, as follows.
-Select the Start button, select Settings, and then select System.
-Under Display, select the appropriate resolution, and then select Keep changes.
+Select the Start button, select Settings, select System, and then select Display.
+Under Scale & layout, select the appropriate resolution, and then select Keep changes.